Do Go On - 337 - The History of April Fools Day

 I'll thank some people as well.

-I would absolutely love to.
+I would absolutely love to

-From Chicago, Illinois, Rory McSweeney.
+from Chicago, Illinois,

 Rory McSweeney.